Section 172 report, engagement with stakeholders, cross reference to other disclosures and to governance

 The Board also learns of stakeholders’ views through:

-Other opportunities: Board members also gain wider stakeholder views during the annual strategy meeting with the GLT, as part of the yearly review of strategy, budget and planning processes.
+Other opportunities: Board members also receive wider stakeholder views during the annual strategy meeting with the GLT, as part of the yearly review of strategy, budget and planning processes.
 This also includes a review of specific aspects of the company’s policies or strategy.
 In addition, Board members are encouraged to meet individually with employees, shareholders and other key stakeholders during their induction, and then on an ongoing basis.
-They are encouraged to report to the Board on such experiences where relevant and material.
+They are expected to report to the Board on such experiences where relevant and material.

 Engaging with our people

-• regular Board updates from our Chief People Officer and the CEO on culture and talent
+• regular Board updates from our Chief People Officer and the CEO on culture and talent (please see pages 58 to 60 for further details on our culture and people)

 • feedback from an annual employee engagement survey, including questions on engagement, confidence and inclusivity